 From the explainer page, it would appear that Stars do not expire, and that once Gold Status is achieved a member is part of that group for life.
 However, this isn’t actually the case.
 In order to continue to qualify for Gold Status, a customer must earn 300 stars each consecutive 12-month period.
 If this isn’t achieved, a customer is demoted to Green Level and their Stars balance resets to zero.

-I had to dig through their website, following link after link, in order to find this information, meaning I’m sure there are many customers who aren’t even aware this is the case.
+I had to dig through their website in order to find this information, meaning I’m sure there are many customers who aren’t even aware this is the case.
 Starbucks could really improve the program’s effectiveness and customer experience by clearly communicating how the earning process works on their explainer page.
 This will ensure customers aren’t ambushed by this in the future.

 I am a firm believer that the highest tier in a program should be reserved for an exclusive 5% – 10% of loyalty members.
-According to Lauren Johnson of Mobile Commerce Daily, more than 50% of Starbucks Rewards members are Gold Status customers.
+According to Lauren Johnson of Retail Dive, more than 50% of Starbucks Rewards members are Gold Status customers.

 I would recommend that Starbucks assess how customers feel about the Gold Status.
 If customers are beginning to see the Gold Card as a commodity, I would introduce a tier above Gold to better motivate with exclusivity.
 This next tier could be the platinum level and have its own card as well, replicating the success of Gold with additional benefits.

-I am torn between classifying this as what the program is doing right or what the program is doing wrong.
-From the company’s standpoint it is fantastic because customers must load up cards in order to participate.
+I’m torn between classifying this as what the program is doing right or what the program is doing wrong.
+From the company’s standpoint it’s fantastic because customers must load up cards in order to participate.
 They know once the card or app is loaded they must spend the money at a Starbucks store.

 I know that if I’m in a hurry and don’t have a card loaded, I simply avoid Starbucks because I don’t want to go through the process of loading the card.
 I’d rather pay in cash, making me into a missed opportunity for engagement.